-To run the code, click on the play button in Canopy (the green triangle).
+To run the code, select "run module" from the "run" menu in IDLE.
 Note that nothing actually happens when you run it - it just loads all these function definitions.
 To actually make it do something, you need to follow the usage examples from the opening comment: this shows you how to create a production and reception matrix, and calculate their communicative accuracy.
 When you are satisfied that you understand roughly how the code works, answer the following questions.
 1-3 should be completed by everyone.
 4 and 5 are optional: only attempt them if you are happy you have completed 1-3.

 1. How many trials should there be in the Monte Carlo simulation to work out communicative accuracy?
 Hint: answer this question empirically by plotting the results and comparing to what the "real" answer should be for various numbers of trials.
-You will want to use the magic function %pylab and the plot function to do this - look back over the lab 1 worksheet for details.
+You will want to use the plot function to do this - look back over the lab 1 worksheet for details.
 2. How do synonymy and homonymy affect communicative accuracy?
 Create production and reception systems with different degrees of homonymy and synonymy to explore this.
 Note: you don't have to start from the production and reception systems given above, and you don't have to restrict yourself to systems with 3 meanings and 3 signals.
 3. What alternatives to "winner-take-all" might there be in the model of production/reception?
 What difference might this make?
 Would they be more or less realistic, or powerful as a model?
 Hint: how might you interpret weights as probabilities?